gdamjan/flask-totp-qrcode-login-demo/README.md

-# Demo flask app using pyotp, qrcode + uwsgi proxy and rpc
+# Demo flask auth app using pyotp, qrcode to authenticate uwsgi proxy

 ## OTP auth app

 The flask app (siting on the `/_auth` path) allows users to login with a username and a TOTP token, to logout (clears the session) and setup their user and token.
-Before the user is created they must confirm they setup his TOTP app corectly by entering the valid token.
+Before the user is created they must confirm they setup theirs TOTP app corectly by entering the valid token.

 Users and their OTP secrets are stored in a runtime dictionary for the demo.